Hawraa7/Portfolio-Project-3/README.md

 The base of the platform is a digital investment portfolio management system that allows users to manage stock holdings and cash investments interactively.
 The yfinance library is a powerful tool that allows the user to access stock market data for a variety of companies in real time, making it useful for tracking and trading stocks.

 Yfinance provides up-to-date information on stock prices.
-In this setup, the user use yfinance to get stock price data for buying and selling stocks in his portfolio.
+In this setup, the user use Yfinance to get stock price data for buying and selling stocks in his portfolio.

 First, the user choose one of 3 options: create a portfolio or log in his portfolio or quit the platform.
 When he choose the first option, he has an id number and password and the program check if the selection is valid.
 When he choose the second option, he create a portfolio and the program give him an id and password.
 Next, when the portfolio is create, the user has a liberty to enter an initial investment amount that will act as starting buying power.
-This is the cash available to make his first stock purchases and he start the investemnt by choosing the different option he has: buyin, selling the stocks, increasing or withdrawing the funds.
+This is the cash available to make his first stock purchases and he start the investemnt by choosing the different option he has: buying, selling the stocks, increasing or withdrawing the funds.

 The platform offers more options for the user to choose what and how he wants to invest.